wavemaker/docs/learn/app-development/widgets/prefab/enterprise-marketplace.md

 ## Semantic Versioning

-Semantic versioning is the standard three digit versioning system to publish an artifact that includes, Major.Minor.Patch details of respective artifact.
-Every project branch can have its own sequence of versioning in ascending order.
-Versions within the project are unique across branches and are validated by WaveMaker.
+WaveMaker supports versioning system to name the releases.
+Semantic versioning is a univerally accepted approach, and allows you to track version compatibility.
+With WaveMaker 11.3, the support extends to follow semantic versioning for Artifacts, including Prefabs.

+An example of semantic versioning is as shown below.

 ![Semantic Versioning](/learn/assets/wm_semanticversion.png)